Divya-Aggarwal/Arboretum/README.md

 ![capture15](https://user-images.githubusercontent.com/43180510/49834277-03634c00-fd6a-11e8-95a9-37700ef21555.PNG)

-You can use cable harnass instead of jumper wires.
-Laser cutting will be costly, so you can use injection moulding as it's alternative.
+Using jumper wires is not such a good idea as it can be confusing for some.
+So you can use cable harnass instead of jumper wires.
+Moreover, laser cutting will be costly, so you can use injection moulding as it's alternative.